I am a Registered Psychologist

 I started my tertiary studies to become a Psychologist at QUT in 2009.
 The journey was finally complete when I graduated with a Masters of Educational and Developmental Psychology in 2016.
 While studying, I continued working as a Youth Worker and held a number of different roles including Student Counsellor, Research Officer and Project Coordinator.
 I also completed prac placements in schools, private practice and the University health clinic.
 All that study wasn't exactly loads of fun but I gained a whole lot of nerdy knowledge... and cool practical experience to add to my toolkit.
 Which is awesome because my goal is to help people move closer to their goals, and greater wellbeing.
 Bonus!

-I was employed as a Guidance Counsellor in primary and secondary schools across Brisbane before going on maternity leave and spending time with my little boy, Séamus ("shay-mus").
-Putting all of my experiences into practice at work (and at home) is greatly rewarding and I love the continual learning of being a Psychologist.
+I have been employed as a Guidance Counsellor in primary and secondary schools across Brisbane and the Sunshine Coast.
+Putting all of my experiences into practice at work (and at home, sorry fam) is greatly rewarding and I love the continual learning of being a Psychologist.
 I especially love the energy and curiosity of children and young people but I also get a real buzz from working with adults and families!

 Why the lightning bolt logo?